-The idea behind this theorem is simple, but this result allows to derive contraction rates for a wide variety of inverse problems and to consider priors that are not necessarily related to the spectral properties of the operator $K$.
+The idea behind Theorem~\ref{th:main} is simple For instance Castillo and van der Vaart \citep{Castillo12} considered the multivariate normal mean model in the situation that the mean vector is sparse.
+They use the fact that the posterior concentrates along certain subspaces on which it is easy to control an $\ell_q$-like metric with the standard Euclidean metric for $q < 2$.
+Hoffmann et al.\ \citep{hoffmann2013adaptive} also use concentration of the posterior on specific sets to control the $L_\infty$ metric with the $L_2$ metric in the white noise model.

+Castillo et al.\ \citep{Castillo15} extended the ideas of \citep{Castillo12} to the sparse linear regression model, in which the recovery of the parameter of the model is an inverse problem.
+Similar reasoning was also used in \citep{vollmer2013posterior} to study posterior contraction in the special case of Gaussian elliptic inverse problem, and in \citep{donnet2014posterior} to investigate asymptotic properties of empirical Bayes procedures for density deconvolution.
+However, these papers consider specific inverse problems only, whereas Theorem~\ref{th:main} allows deriving contraction rates for a wide variety of inverse problem models for which the prior is not necessarily related to the spectral decomposition of the operator $K$, e.g., when the operator does not admit singular value decomposition, as in Section~\ref{sec:splines}.

 The interpretation of the theorem is the following: given a properly chosen sequence of sets $\mathcal{S}_n$, the rate of posterior contraction $M_n\epsilon_n$ in the direct problem restricted to the given sequence can be translated to the rate of posterior contraction in the inverse setting.
+Note that the sequence $M_n$ is often chosen to grow to infinity as slowly as needed (see, e.g., in \citep{ghosal2000convergence} or \citep{GhosalVdv07}), making $\epsilon_n$ the effective rate of posterior contraction. need not be diverging and is chosen to be constant.
 Since the operator $K$ is injective and continuous, any prior $\Pi$ on $f$ induces a prior on $Kf$, and the general posterior contraction results can be applied to obtain the rate of contraction in the direct problem of estimating $Kf$.
-Next, the choice of $\mathcal{S}_n$ is crucial as it is the principal component in the control of the change of norm.
-In particular, the contraction rate $M_n\epsilon_n$ for the direct problem may not be optimal, and still lead to an optimal contraction rate $\omega(\mathcal{S}_n,f_0,d, d_K,M_n\epsilon_n)$ for the inverse problem with a well suited choice of $\mathcal{S}_n$.
-As shown in Section \ref{sec:severely}, this is the case for instance when the posterior distribution of $Kf$ is very concentrated.
-We can then choose $\mathcal{S}_n$ small enough so that the change of norms can be controlled very precisely.

-In Theorem 2.1 we consider a sequence of positive constants $M_n$.
-Note that the sequence $M_n$ is often chosen to grow to infinity as slowly as needed (see, e.g., in \citep{ghosal2000convergence} or \citep{GhosalVdv07}), making $\epsilon_n$ the effective rate of posterior contraction.